State Information

 Withdrawals and Exit Policy

-• Violations of the Code of Ethics and Standards for Texas Educators
+• Violations of the Code of Ethics and Standards for Texas Educators and/or Teach Us Texas’ Professional Disposition for Candidates.

-• Internship is not completed (separation is immediate).
+• Internship is not completed successfully.

 Code of Conduct